padraigfl/dropmix-card-swap-utility/public/info.md

 #### Improving card accessibility via app mods

-The NFC chips contain little more than an associated ID which is then referenced to the card database (located within the `level0` unity asset file) to populate the data within the app.
-The application builds successfully with no issues from basic modifications to this database on two conditions:
+The NFC chips contain little more than an associated ID which is then referenced to the card databases (located within the `level0` and `sharedassets0.assets` unity asset files) to populate the data within the app.
+The application builds successfully with no issues from basic modifications to this database on these conditions:

+- the file remains the exact same size as before, with no surrounding content modified
+- where necessary the prefix 32 bit asset length values are updated (one per table in shareassets0.assets, one per row in level0)
+- the tables can be parsed in the same manner as before

+There's probably more advanced mod work that could work around these constraints but I didn't want to make it harder on myself than necessary.

+##### sharedassets0.assets

+This asset file contains 3 comma separated tables (season 1, season 2 and promo cards) which contain data relating to the card, most importantly:

+- The row in the level0 table to refer to when playing audio and displaying card info (e.g. name, song title, copyright)
+- The power of the card (I believe this dictates how loud it plays too but that may be handled by level0)

+Other data included in this file includes the various achievements within the app; in some earlier versions of the APK (I think either 1.8.1 or 1.8.3) you can find information about unreleased cards from season 2 so it may be possible to unearth unreleased cards with some of this data if you can figure out either the CTI or some way to pull the data from the server.

+You can get this file via:

+*   iOS/M1: `/DropMix.app/WrappedBundle/Data/sharedassets0.assets`
+*   Android: Decompile apk; `/assets/bin/Data/sharedassets0.assets.split194` (for v1.9.0; this will likely be located elsewhere on another version and potentially may be spread across two divisions)

 ##### level0